Senior Lecturer - Adult Nursing

 International Students enquiries

-Nursing Associates work with Registered Nurses to care for patient/service users of different ages and in a range of settings.
+Nursing Associates work with registered Nurses to care for patients and service users of different ages and in a range of settings.
 Nursing Associates are members of the nursing team and are accountable for their own practice.
 This full time 2 year FdSc will prepare you to be a highly skilled autonomous and reflective practitioners who is able to deliver high quality, compassionate, professional and safe care.

 The programme is a 2year full-time FdSc, with a 50/50 split between theory and practice learning.
 Successful completion of the programme will lead to registration with the Nursing and Midwifery Council (NMC) as a Nursing Associate.